1155141394/CuSell/README.md

 In technical level, we all get familiar with Python, Django and MySQL database operation, and then we learned and practice some knowledge of JavaScript, HTML and cloud base setting.
 Additionally, we practice a lot in GitHub and Word operation skills.

 In general, our process follows the waterfall model.
 The first thing we do is to analyze the market requirement and set our target.
 Then we perform a high-level design and try to divide the terrible problem into many easy sub-questions.
 The division of labor and schedule came out and was assigned to teammates at this time.
 After that, we start coding, integrating, and testing.
 In the development process, we realized that some functions of our first design are redundant or not urgent.
-For example, from our experience of using many Apps, people seldom use the built-in “Chat” to communicate.
-In opposite they prefer to use WeChat or WhatsApp directly, so we cut off the “Chat” function from our project.
+For example, from our experience of using many Apps, people seldom use the built-in `Chat` to communicate.
+In opposite they prefer to use WeChat or WhatsApp directly, so we cut off the `Chat` function from our project.

 Although we realized the importance of good timing at the very beginning, scheduling still becomes a big problem.
 During the developing process, there are always some trivial unexpected happening to delay us.
 For example, the GitHub setting, and pulling/pushing operation confused us for two days.
 In the end, we have to delete some meaningful functions like Searching to meet the deadline.
 Another problem is that we did not follow the guidelines of the project closely, which resulted in some required functions lacking in our project.
 Although we found and built them in the end, the emergency patches are not well designed and tested.
 So, if we do this project again, we will leave more time for accidents, consider the plan more reality, and pay more attention to project requirements.